robert-m-proph/Advanced-SQL-Querying/README.md

 ### NOTE:
 There are two .sql files in this repo you need to run before running the queries.
 The first .sql file is BowlingLeagueStructure.sql.
-After running that file, run the BowlingLeagueData.sql file.Doing this in order will ensure you set up the database and have the structure and data entered correctly.
+After running that file, run the BowlingLeagueData.sql file.
+Doing this in the correct order will ensure you set up the database and have the structure and data entered correctly.

 ### NOTE:
 The data being used is fictional and is for practice only.